 Total revenues reported on the Statement of Activities varied significantly from the previous year.

-Charges for Services increased by \$500,632 for two primary reasons.
-Medicaid Fee for Service revenue increased by \$311,234 due to increased billing for medical services and the amount billed to local districts for services provided also increased by \$163,991.
+Charges for Services increased by \$362,166 due primarily to a Medicaid Fee for Service revenue increase of \$376,312 related to increased billing for medical services.